Skip to content

 const char *name;

-atomic_t sd_count; /* number of active subdomains */
+atomic_t sd_count; /* number of subdomains with power "on" */

 unsigned int device_count;